Crystallization in melts and poor-solvent solutions of semiflexible polymers: extensive DPD study: INTRODUCTION

-Polymer crystallization is a very complex phenomenon, and it includes many different aspects \cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}.
-One should distinguish crystallization from solutions and from melts, primary and secondary nucleation processes during crystallization, homogeneous vs. heterogeneous nucleation, consider possible contributions from equilibrium thermodynamics and from kinetics, evidences for nucleation and growth scenario and spinodal decomposition scenario at different time scales, possible presence of ``precursors'' (preordered mesomorphic structures and may be even a mesomorphic phase), take into account chain length, value of supercooling, etc.\cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017} For such a complex phenomenon, it is not surprisingly, that there are controversies in theoretical and computer simulation literature on some of these aspects, so that we seem to be still quite far from complete understanding of polymer crystallization in different systems \cite{Crystals2017}.
+Polymer crystallization is a very complex phenomenon, and it includes many different aspects~\cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}.
+One should distinguish crystallization from solutions and from melts, primary and secondary nucleation processes during crystallization, homogeneous vs. heterogeneous nucleation, consider possible contributions from equilibrium thermodynamics and from kinetics, evidences for nucleation and growth scenario and spinodal decomposition scenario at different time scales, possible presence of ``precursors'' (preordered mesomorphic structures and may be even a mesomorphic phase), take into account chain length, value of supercooling, etc.~\cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017} For such a complex phenomenon, it is not surprisingly, that there are controversies in theoretical and computer simulation literature on some of these aspects, so that we seem to be still quite far from complete understanding of polymer crystallization in different systems~\cite{Crystals2017}.

 There is still no generally accepted analytical description of polymer crystallization based on the microscopic approach of statistical physics.
-Crystallization is a 1st order transition, so that there is no universality in the sense of universality in critical phenomena, and it is hard to expect that a unified description of crystallization process can be found for all crystallizing polymers.
-However, there are universal properties of all polymer systems -- connectivity of monomer units in chains, intramolecular stiffness, topology -- and therefore we could expect some general features {\it (similarity, universality)} in crystallization behavior of particular classes of polymers.
-Such general features could be, e.g., a particular scenario of crystallization, initial spontaneous thickness of a lamella, its dependence on temperature, lamellar thickening with time, etc.
+Crystallization is a 1st-order phase transition, so that there is no universality in the sense of universality in critical phenomena.
+It is hard to expect that a unified description of crystallization process can be found for all crystallizing polymers.
+However, there are universal properties of all polymer systems -- connectivity of monomer units in chains, intrachain stiffness, topology (entanglements) -- and therefore one could expect some general features (i.e., some similarity) in crystallization behavior of particular classes of polymers.
+Such general features could be, e.g., a particular scenario of crystallization, initial spontaneous thickness of a lamella, its dependence on temperature, lamellar thickening with time, etc.~\cite{mandelkern2002crystallization, mandelkern2004crystallization, SperlingBook, StroblBook, ReiterStrobl, muthukumar2004review, Crystals2017}